leonardofaria/leonardofaria.net/content/posts/2020/01/20/terminal-tips-tweets.md

   - software
 ---

-A while ago I started a [thread on Twitter](https://twitter.com/leozera/status/1090639374109138946) with a few terminal tips.
+A while ago I started a <A href="https://twitter.com/leozera/status/1090639374109138946">thread on Twitter</A> with a few terminal tips.
 There are lots of CLIs in NPM and they can be very handy in our daily work.
-Here they are and if you like them, [follow me](https://twitter.com/leozera) :)
+Here they are and if you like them, <A href="https://twitter.com/leozera">follow me</A> :)

 <Embed type="Twitter" id="1090639457118609408" />